cexperto/saveMyMoney/README.md

 </p>

 <hr>

+### Analysis

+You can consult the flow diagrams in the folder **diagrams** included with the code.

+Problem: Users wants to have a record of expenses Problem analysis:
+* Data:
+- User name
+- Spent money
+- Where was the money spent
+- Date
+* Application desktop first
+* Components to develop
+- Dashboard: to check a history of expenses by date 1 month limit
+- New Expense: to register a new expense with the **data**

 ### Design and Inspiration

 We took our inspiration by watching dashboards on the web and applications like pinterest.